bluestone-live/bluestone/README.md

 - `test/`: All test files go to this directory.
 - `clients/`: All user interfaces using in React, Mobx and TypeScript.

+More details may be presented in individual folder's README.

 ## Development

 Read [here](http://47.244.8.26/w/workflow/) for general development workflow.